Pekwerike/MadeInLagos/README.md

 ## Application layers
 ### Network
-The app uses Retrofit to make HTTP requests to the server and Retrofit-Moshi converter to parse HTTP responses into Kotlin objects.
+The app uses Retrofit to make HTTP requests to https://tour.silent.ws/product and Retrofit-Moshi converter to parse HTTP responses into Kotlin objects.

 ### Cache/Persistence
 MadeInLagos utilizes the Room persistence library to cache the network results into an on-device database.
 The database is made up of two tables the Product table and the Product Review table.
 The app defines a one-many relationship between the product table and the product review table.